Soft Ground Wrestling: Mishandling of money

 Despite the money raised for SGW to buy themselves a ring, controversy arose when they continued to wrestle on their ground ring like before.
 Daniel Bumba had appointed an American teenager to look over the crowdfunding campaigns and get the money to SGW in Uganda.
 However, the teenager had trouble with this, leading to accusations that they had stolen the money.
 This led to harassment on social media of the teenager.
 Bumba admitted in private, however, that he had acted abusively towards the teenager.

 While the money was later transferred to SGW, transfer fees and bank fees consumed most of the money, meaning that SGW was unable to buy themselves a ring at the time.
 This led to subsequent crowdfunding campaigns.
 Following this controversy, on June 11, 2024, WWE's Cody Rhodes announced he would cover the cost to have an official ring constructed for the promotion.
 Rather than donate money for SGW to use, he bought the ring directly, allowing them to circumvent the issues around transferring money that they had run into before.
 In February 2025, SGW began holding matches in their official ring.

 Further controversy arose around the van that SGW had raised money for.
 According to Cassidy Haynes' investigation, multiple vans were bought with the money, while Bumba continued to insist that he had only bought one.
 The quality of the vans was also in doubt, as they were meant to transport SGW wrestlers, but lacked back seats.

 There have also been disputes around how SGW handles the money they raise from shows and merchandise.
 Despite selling shirts with wrestlers' likeness on them, it was unclear if the wrestlers were getting the money from sales, or if the money was being withheld under the promise of being paid out at a later date.

 Orphanage status

 While SGW promotes itself as an orphanage and a place for youths to find options for themselves, others have disputed this.
 SGW is not registered as an orphanage or wrestling school in Uganda, meaning its operations would be unofficial.
 They have also run into legal issues due to their unofficial status and using land which they do not own or rent, which has put into question the safety of the youths they are training.

-SGW charges wrestlers $40 USD for wrestlers to train at their school, which is equivalent to UGX 150,000.
+SGW charges wrestlers 40 USD to train at their school, which is equivalent to 150,000 UGX.
 This is far above the Ugandan average monthly wage.
 This has raised questions about SGW's intentions and whether the promise of supporting orphans that they claim to do.
 SGW also charged their students for basic necessities, such as toilet paper, electricity, and rent.